 POL 308 - Current Political Controversy (4)

 Students learn the art and science of political analysis by critically reading and writing about political controversies currently in the news while learning to use the tools and data available to political scientists.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: POL 202 and completion of 30 credits.